 ls -lah ~/.ssh

-The contents of the ~/.ssh folder, where the SSH client stores its configuration files, should be listed by that command:
+That command lists the contents of the ~/.ssh folder, where the SSH client stores its configuration files.
+A typical populated directory looks like this:

 Make a fresh set of SSH keys